getsolus/help-center-docs/content/configuration/modifying-grub/en.md

 ##### Unable to access other OSes

 There are instances where Solus or another operating system may be rendered inaccessible, such as system updates that result in an update Linux kernel.
-If you are using Solus as your primary operating system and no longer can access another operating system via GRUB (''or it simply doesn't show up in the menu'') then run `sudo update-grub` via Solus.
+If you are using Solus as your primary operating system and no longer can access another operating system via GRUB (*or it simply doesn't show up in the menu*) then run `sudo update-grub` via Solus.

 ##### Unable to access Solus